zhenging/pols202/notes/06/exam_2_civil_liberties.md

 2\.
 Describe how the Bill of Rights was applied to state governments.
 Describe and explain the process of selective incorporation by which the supreme court applied the Bill of Rights to the states.
 Cite at least one example.
 What is the importance of the Fourteenth Amendment in this process?

 3\.
 Where is the right to privacy found?
 Describe how the Supreme Court declared the right to privacy taking note of the evolution of Barron v.
 Baltimore, Griswold v.
 Connecticut (1965\., Roe v.
 Wade, Lawrence v.
 Texas.
 What issues does the right to privacy surround?
-What are the current issues facing the Court relating to a person’s right to privacy?
+What are the current issues facing the Court relating to a person's right to privacy?

 4\.
 What are the two clauses relating to the right to practice religion?
 Compare and contrast the Free-Practice/Exercise and Establishment Clauses and the Lemon test and Sherbert test.
 Are these contradictory in any ways?
-Was there a conflict between Washington’s view and Jefferson’s view and how are their views seen/applied today?
+Was there a conflict between Washington's view and Jefferson's view and how are their views seen/applied today?

 5\.
 Why are some rights, such as speech, sometimes limited?
 What are the tests for the limitations of some of these rights?
-Are these hard-and-fast “tests"?
+Are these hard-and-fast "tests"?
 In what situations may government prohibit free speech?
 What role do the components of the obscenity test play in free speech?

 6\.
 Why do students surrender some rights when on school grounds?
 Why is student speech on school grounds subject to a different standard than speech outside of school grounds adult speech?
 In what case was student speech upheld on school grounds?